waggle-sensor/node-platforms/nvidia-nano/README.md

 - the camera will have an IP in the range of 10.31.81.10 - 19. do we want to set the Amcrest camera to a static IP (i.e. 10.31.8.20 ) ?
   - we also need to figure out how to connect the camera to pyWaggle / WES. we don't want to have to run the "camera provisioner"
 - add version to `/etc/waggle_version_os`
+- install and have the Nano's use the wan-tunnel to route all Internet traffice through beekeeper

 ## Optional / research / unknown
 - update the instructions for creating a "dummy" user on install and then adding the creation of the `waggle` user in the Ansible script so that it can be updated and easily versioned (instead of relying on the initial creation).  can tie this into sudoers access for `waggle` etc.